Recent Examples of mango from the Web

 The Food Bank's frozen food section was choked full of mangoes, pork, lettuce, pineapple and a variety of other items.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'mango.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of MANGO
+Origin and Etymology of mango

-Seen & Heard
+Seen and Heard